YASHGUPTA-007/YASHGUPTA-007/README.md

 > ⌛ Tracks time automatically as you code in VS Code!

 # 💫 About Me:
-Resourceful B.Tech Computer Science student with a builder’s mindset and a “jugaadu” approach to problem-solving.
+Resourceful B.Tech Computer Science student with a builder's mindset and a "jugaadu" approach to problem-solving.
 Passionate about turning ideas into outcomes, I thrive on learning, adapting, and finding smart ways to overcome challenges and get things done 🧿

 ## 🌐 Socials: